 What is an income-producing asset?

 Simply put, an income-producing asset is an asset you pay money today for with the expectation that it will generate income for you in the future.
+They are essentially investable assets.
 That being said, it's important to go about it with a strategy in place.

 The key to seeing big returns on income-producing assets is to diversify.
 You've no doubt heard the saying "don't put all your eggs in one basket right?"
 Well, it's true.